 With great focus in detail and passion to create the second remarkable high mountain tea (the first place was taken by "Citrus Noon" from Gaofeng since it was harvested earlier), the tea went far beyond our expectations!
 The devil is finally in the detail of the high mountain oolongs again!

-We are offering two versions of this tea, the only difference is in the processing.
+We are offering two versions of this tea, the only difference is in the final process of refining.
 One version is "Run Dry" and the other is "Light Roast".
-To learn more about these processing styles click here!
+To learn more about these final processing styles click here!

 Harvest: Varied / 不定

 Fermentation Level: 25% / 分之 廿伍

 Roast Level: 0 ~ 2 / 無 ~ 貳分

 I was particularly looking forward to trying this tea out after seeing how much hardship Simon went through to get it.

 Fresh wet leaf smells initially lightly sulfuric and eggy - in a rich and exciting kind of way.